Women have played a vital role in the telecom industry for generations, but remain vastly underrepresented.

 While women in the 21st century have progressed in gaining leadership positions, equal pay and rights in the workplace, the telecom industry is still male-dominated at the senior level.

-The GLF reflects this trend as well, reporting that 95% of the companies that responded to the survey claim that less than 50% of their management team roles are held by women, while 60% responded that women hold less than 25% of the roles.
+The GLF reflects this trend as well, reporting that of the companies that responded to the survey, 28% have less than one-fifth of women in executive leadership and only 22% report gender parity.

 Female leaders in broadband

-Below we’ve highlighted (in no particular order) influential female leaders in the broadband industry.
-Through their extensive experience, contributions and leadership, they have broken boundaries and paved the way for future female leaders.
+Below we’ve highlighted (in no particular order) influential women leaders in the broadband industry.
+Through their extensive experience, contributions and leadership, they have broken boundaries and paved the way for future women leaders.

 Su Shin – President and General Manager, Hawaiian Telcom

 Su Shin oversees the leadership and management of Hawaiian Telcom’s operations and corporate staff.
-Hawaiian Telcom, part of Altafiber, is the dominant internet provider in Hawaii.
-Shin is the first female president in the company’s 140-year history.
+Hawaiian Telcom, part of altafiber, is the dominant internet provider in Hawaii.
+Shin is the first woman president in the company’s 140-year history.

-Before becoming President of Hawaiian Telcom, Su was Chief of Staff and Executive Director of Marketing and Communications.
+Before becoming President of Hawaiian Telcom, Shin was Chief of Staff and Executive Director of Marketing and Communications.

-Su is an alumna of the University of La Verne in California.
-She serves on Aloha United Way’s Board of Directors, and is a member of the Chamber of Commerce Hawai’i’s military Affairs Council and Hawai’i Green Growth’s Sustainability Business Forum.
+Shin is an alumna of the University of La Verne in California.
+She serves on Aloha United Way’s Board of Directors and is a member of the Chamber of Commerce Hawai’i’s Military Affairs Council and Hawai’i Green Growth’s Sustainability Business Forum.

 Kia Painter – Executive Vice President & Chief People Office, Cox Communications

-Kia earned her undergraduate degree at James Madison University and then went on to earn her Master’s in Human Resource Development from The George Washington University.
-After that, Kia earned her Executive MBA from Tulane University.
+Painter earned her undergraduate degree at James Madison University and then went on to earn her master’s in human resource development from The George Washington University.
+After that, she earned her executive MBA from Tulane University.
 She started her career at Cox as a part-time HR assistant and rose through the ranks to earn her role on the Cox leadership team.

 Jessica Fischer – Chief Financial Officer, Charter Communications

-Before joining Spectrum’s leadership team, Jessica was a partner in the National Tax Department at EY.
+Before joining Spectrum’s leadership team, Fischer was a partner in the National Tax Department at EY.

-Jessica is a graduate of Washington University in St. Louis and holds a bachelor’s and master’s degree in Business Administration and Accounting.
+Fischer is a graduate of Washington University in St. Louis and holds a bachelor’s and master’s degree in business administration and accounting.

-Kate Johnson – President and Chief Executive Officer, Lumen Technologies
+Kate Johnson – President and CEO, Lumen Technologies

 Kate Johnson is Lumen’s (CenturyLink) President and CEO.
 She joined the company in 2022 and is focused on digital innovations and creating the best customer experience solutions at Lumen.